simonem/PhD_Thesis/csrl.md

 # Computer Supported Reflective Learning

+[Revision 1]

-In order to inform the design of technology to support crisis training, I employed the Computer Supported Reflective Learning model (hereafter CSRL model) developed by the MIRROR project.
+In order to inform the design of technology to support experiential crisis training, I adopted the Computer Supported Reflective Learning model (hereafter CSRL model) developed by the MIRROR project.
 The model identify requirements to design technology to support reflective learning [@Krogstie:2013kf].
 The CSRL model has worked as theoretical underpinning for the development of applications of technology presented in this PhD work, providing a language for guiding the understanding of reflection and drafting requirements for the technology.

 In this thesis the CSRL model has driven the development of technology in P1, P2 and P3.